mbpictures/IW276WS20-P10/README.md

   Link to Demo Video
 </p>

-> This work was done by Autor 1, Autor2, Autor 3 during the IW276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlruhe - Technik und Wirtschaft) in WS 2020 / 2021.
+> This work was done by Marius Butz, Tim Hänlein and Valeria Zitz during the IW276 Autonome Systeme Labor at the Karlsruhe University of Applied Sciences (Hochschule Karlruhe - Technik und Wirtschaft) in WS 2020 / 2021.

 ## Table of Contents